ashokgelal/ashokgelal.com/source/_posts/minimal-setup-zen.md

 My desk has nothing more than a laptop, two monitors, a keyboard, a mouse, and a small coffee cup.
 I don’t even have books on my desk.
 They go to the book shelf where they should be.
 I’m proud of my office desk setup.
 But when it came to my laptop setup, I knew I had a bit of work to do.

 I have always hated cluttering my computer.
 I keep it fairly clean - relative speaking.
 The difference between some of my friends' setup and my setup is of day and night.
-But my IDEs, docks, menubar are cluttered more that I was proud of.
+But my IDEs, docks, menu bar are cluttered more that I was proud of.
 This had to change!

 <!--more-->

 Recently, I have been on a long spree to clean up my setup and go absolutely minimal.
 Here are some of the changes I’ve made in my digital life to embrace the Zen of minimalism even more than before:

 ### This blog
 If you look around, this blog is as minimal as it could be.
-There are no sidebars, no menu items, no blogrolls, etc. My blog setup used to be never like this when I was using WordPress.
+There are no sidebars, no menu items, no blog rolls, etc. My blog setup used to be never like this when I was using WordPress.
 In fact, one of the reasons why I set up this blog as a static website rather than going after WordPress - or even Medium - was to have something very very minimal.
 I wanted both the backend and the frontend to be minimal.

 ### Applications
 Over the last few days, I’ve deleted more than 25 apps that I’ve almost never used for a long time.
 I was always hesitant to uninstall them thinking that I might need them some day.
 But when I checked with [CleanMyMac](http://macpaw.com/cleanmymac), it was confirmed that I hardly use most of them.
 I've not used some of the apps since December 2014 - the month I got my current laptop!

 I was so determined to go minimalism that I even got rid of one of the fairly popular apps I have developed.
 It was a tough decision, but at the end of the day, I just wasn’t using the app anymore.
+And no it wasn't not [LightPaper](http://lightpaper.42squares.in) :)

 I couldn't delete all the built-in apps that ship with MacOS.
 I'm bummed about it.
 I never use most of them.
 The only one I use regularly is Preview app.